Log in

 Judging will be conducted by the HDC SETAC Board of Directors and will be based on the submitted materials.

 • 1.
-Graduate Student Poster Awards: Up to three cash awards ($200, $100 and $50) will be awarded to the best graduate student poster presenters at the Chapter meeting.
+Graduate Student Awards: Up to three cash awards ($200, $100 and $50) will be awarded to the best graduate student poster presenters at the Chapter meeting.
 To be eligible for the contest, abstracts MUST be submitted by the abstract due date.

 • 2.
-Undergraduate Student Poster Awards: Up to three cash awards ($100, $50 and $25) will be awarded to the best undergraduate student poster presenters at the Chapter meeting.
+Undergraduate Student Awards: Up to three cash awards ($100, $50 and $25) will be awarded to the best undergraduate student poster presenters at the Chapter meeting.

 As timing permits, students should be prepared to give a brief overview (2-3 minutes) of their research poster in a “rapid-fire” session to the attendees of the student poster social.